surma/rollup-plugin-assemblyscript/README.md

 - `compilerOptions`: Options bag that is passed straight to the [AssemblyScript compiler library].
 - `matcher`: A RegExp that is used to decided what imports to handle.
 The default is `PREFIX_MATCHER`, which will match all imports that start with `asc:`.
+- `sourceMapURLPattern`: A pattern rendering the full, absolute URL a source map.
+If not set (default), no source maps will be generated. `[name]` will be replace with the file name of the source map file.
+The URL needs to be absolute as relative source map URLs do not seem to be supported in browsers.
+- `sourceMapFolder`: The folder inside the output directory into which source maps will be put.
+Default: `asc-sourcemaps`

 ---